MiSchroe/klf-200-api/README.md

 const conn = new Connection('velux-klf-12ab');

 /*
-    Login with *your* password
+    Login with *your* password.
-    'velux123' is the default password
+    The default password is the same as the WiFi password that is written on back side of the KLF200.
-    and for security reason you should change it.
+    For security reason you should change it.

+    In the following example we assume
+    that the password is `velux123`.
 */
 await conn.loginAsync('velux123');
 try {